דלג לתוכן הראשי

 Every time a child loses a baby tooth and a permanent tooth grows in its place, it seems natural to us.
 But when an adult loses a permanent tooth, the need for an implant has always been a "sentence."
 The biological reason for this difference is not that we lack the infrastructure—we have it.
 Deep in the jaw, beneath the permanent teeth, most humans carry dormant genes for "third teeth" that have never been activated.
 Until now.

-The Japanese company Toregem Biopharma, a spin-off of Kyoto University Hospital, has completed all regulatory preparations and began this week the world's first clinical trial in humans of a drug that will activate these genes and cause a new tooth to grow fully biologically.
+The Japanese company Toregem Biopharma, a spin-off of Kyoto University Hospital, launched in October 2024 the world's first clinical trial in humans of a drug aimed at activating these genes and causing a new tooth to grow biologically.
+As of now, the trial is already completing the initial safety phase, and safety data collection was completed in early 2026 (a final report is expected around mid-2026).

 The Story of USAG-1

-The team led by Prof. Katsuo Takahashi researched for 20 years why genes for additional teeth remain dormant.
-They identified a protein called USAG-1 (Uterine Sensitization-Associated Gene-1) that functions as a "cancel switch"—it blocks the signals that allow third tooth genes to express.
+The team led by Dr. Katsuo Takahashi researched for about two decades why genes for additional teeth remain dormant.
+They identified a protein called USAG-1 (Uterine Sensitization-Associated Gene-1) that functions as a "cancel switch"—it blocks the signals (BMP) that allow third tooth genes to express.

-The rationale is clear: if we can block the blocker, the natural signals for tooth growth can work again.
+The rationale is clear: if we block the inhibitor, the natural tooth growth signals can work again.
+Blocking USAG-1 increases BMP signals and enables tooth growth.

-The Animal Trial: Results That Led to the Clinic
+Animal Trials: Results That Led to the Clinic

 In preclinical studies published in recent years, the team showed that:

-- In mice engineered without molars: a single injection of anti-USAG-1 antibody caused completely normal teeth to grow within 3 months.
+• In mice engineered without certain teeth: a single dose of anti-USAG-1 antibody caused new teeth to grow within about three months in the animal model.

-- In French bulldogs (which have congenital dental problems): the trial also succeeded in them—new teeth grew in the correct places, with roots, enamel, and pulp.
+• In beagle dogs with congenital tooth deficiency: the treatment also succeeded in them, and new teeth grew in the correct places, with root, enamel, and dental pulp.

 The Clinical Trial: Phase 1

-- Follow-up period: 12 months, with CT scans and periodic dental exams.
+• Follow-up period with CT scans and periodic dental examinations.

 The potential implications are enormous:

-- The end of the implant era?
-If one procedure can restore a biological tooth instead of a titanium screw, there is no reason to continue with implants.
-A living biological tooth for life, connected to the nerve, sensing pressure.
+• End of the implant era?
+If a single procedure can restore a biological tooth instead of a titanium screw, there is no reason to continue with implants.
+A living biological tooth lasts a lifetime, connects to the nerve, and senses pressure.

-- Growth time: A tooth in children develops over about 6-12 months.
-Likely similar here—not an immediate result, but maximal.
+• Growth time: A tooth in children develops over about 6-12 months.
+It is likely that here too the process will be gradual—not an immediate result.

 Even the researchers are cautious.
 Several legitimate concerns:

-- Unwanted teeth: If the mechanism activates excessively, a patient could develop additional teeth in wrong places.
+• Unwanted teeth: If the mechanism acts excessively, a patient could develop additional teeth in incorrect places.
 The question is how to "direct" the growth.

-- Systemic effects: USAG-1 is also active in the kidney, blood vessels, and other organs.
-A systemic antibody could cause side effects in these systems.
+• Systemic effects: USAG-1 is also active in the kidney, blood vessels, and other organs.
+Broadly blocking it could cause side effects in these systems—one reason they chose local administration in humans.

-- Older ages: It is not yet clear if patients over 70 will retain enough local stem cells in the jaw to support growth.
+• Older ages: It is not yet clear if very elderly patients will retain enough local stem cells in the jaw to support growth.

 Why Japan?